Wild animal suffering: In fiction

+19th century

 Herman Melville, in Moby-Dick, published in 1851, describes the sea as a place of "universal cannibalism", where "creatures prey upon each other, carrying on eternal war since the world began"; this is illustrated by a later scene depicting sharks consuming their own entrails.

 The fairy tales of Hans Christian Andersen contain depictions of the suffering of animals due to natural processes and their rescues by humans.
 The titular character in "Thumbelina" encounters a seemingly dead frozen swallow.
 Thumbelina feels sorry for the bird and her companion the mole states: "What a wretched thing it is to be born a little bird.
 Thank goodness none of my children can be a bird, who has nothing but his 'chirp, chirp', and must starve to death when winter comes along."
-However, Thumbelina discovers that the swallow isn't actually dead and manages to nurse them back to health.
+Thumbelina discovers that the swallow is not actually dead and manages to nurse them back to health.
 In "The Ugly Duckling", the bitter winter cold causes the duckling to become frozen in an icy pond; the duckling is rescued by a farmer who breaks the ice and takes the duckling to his home to be resuscitated.